 - Ionad Spòrs Leòdhais (ISL) - Lewis Sports Centre, Stornoway,– Saturday 19th May 10am-5pm

-If you cannot attend these events, an Online Map (Opens in a new window or downloads a file) will be available from 16th May until 17th June.
+If you cannot attend these events, an Online Map will be available from 16th May until 17th June.
 You will be guided through how you can make your comments.
-You can also write to CnES at firstname.lastname@example.org.
+You can also write to CnES at email@example.com.

 An Active Travel Strategy for the Outer Hebrides will be informed by public participation and will be prepared for the end of June 2018.
 It is intended that this will go to the Comhairle committees later in 2018.
 This will determine whether the content of the strategy will be formally adopted and used to guide further walking and cycling investment in the coming years.